 You can do this!
 If you think you have exhausted all possibilities, you haven’t!
 New treatments are being developed all the time and you are no longer alone on Autism Island.
 I will be here to help you any way I can.

 There is HOPE…it is possible to have a different outcome for children with autism!

 Check out this video called, Changing the Face of Autism.
+It has become the official video of the AutismOne nonprofit.
 It will inspire you to keep going and shows kids in various stages of recovery!
 Look for the picture of Ryan graduating from college and surfing!

 Profits from I Know You’re In There: Winning Our War Against Autism go to spread the word that autism is TREATABLE and to develop new medical treatment centers!